-Installing a new garage door opener on a new or existing garage door?
+Are you installing a new garage door opener on a new or existing garage door?
 Don’t be surprised if space ends up being a challenge.
-The carriage for a garage door opener is going to require a good deal of space so there’s room to allow it to move freely as well as store the door when it’s open.
+The carriage for a garage door opener is going to require a good deal of space.
+It needs room to move freely, as well as store the door when it’s open.
 This is especially true if you are installing an opener on an older door that has never had an opener before.
 Sometimes the space just isn’t there.
 Fortunately, there are a number of creative approaches that facilitate an opener in nearly any space, no matter how enclosed the overhead area around the garage door is.

 How Much Headroom Will You Need?